-4.1.51 Estuarine fish and marine mammal receptors are also expected to have limited sensitivity to increases in SSC and associated deposition.
+- 4.1.51 Estuarine fish and marine mammal receptors are also expected to have limited sensitivity to increases in SSC and associated deposition.
 In the immediate vicinity of dredging operations, SSC are expected to be high and these receptors would be expected to avoid the immediate vicinity of dredging operations.
-However, as set out in paragraphs 4.1.43, with increasing distance from the dredging footprint, it would be expected that SSC would be reduced to a level that would not represent a significant shift from the baseline situation.

-- As outlined in paragraph 3.1.42, prior to 2016, the Middle Thames Estuary was 4.1.52 considered to be of good chemical status, although in 2016 this was assessed as a 'fail' for priority hazardous substances (i.e. Tributyltin compounds).
+However, as set out in paragraphs 4.1.43, with increasing distance from the dredging footprint, it would be expected that SSC would be reduced to a level that would not represent a significant shift from the baseline situation. - As outlined in paragraph 3.1.42, prior to 2016, the Middle Thames Estuary was considered to be of good chemical status, although in 2016 this was assessed as a 'fail' for priority hazardous substances (i.e. Tributyltin compounds).
 Increases in SSC will not lead to a deterioration of the water quality of the Thames Estuary, as any increases in SSC will be largely localised to the immediate vicinity of the vessel grounding berth and are expected to reduce to levels reflective of the baseline situation within 1 km from the project footprint.
-In addition, any increase in SSC will be temporally limited, with any increase expected to return to background levels soon after following cessation of dredging operations. - The intertidal and subtidal habitats which will be affected by increases in SSC and 4.1.53 sediment deposition are considered to be of low vulnerability, high recoverability and national value.
-The sensitivity of the receptor is therefore, considered to be low. - 4.1.54 Estuarine fish and marine mammal populations within the Thames Estuary are considered to be of low vulnerability, high recoverability and regional value.
-The sensitivity of the receptor is therefore, considered to be low. - 4.1.55 The water quality of the Thames Estuary is considered to be of low vulnerability, high recoverability and high value.
+In addition, any increase in SSC will be temporally limited, with any increase expected to return to background levels soon after following cessation of dredging operations. - 4.1.524.1.53 Effects of increases in SSC and sediment deposition on the features of the Swanscome MCZ (i.e. intertidal mud and tentacled lagoon worm) are not predicted to occur as a result of the dredging operations.
+As outlined above, increases in SSC and deposition are not expected to be discernible from the background levels beyond 1 km from the dredge zone.
+The Swanscombe MCZ is approximately 6 km upstream from the project boundary and therefore SSC and sediment deposition is not likely to extend to the MCZ. - 4.1.534.1.54 The intertidal and subtidal habitats which will be affected by increases in SSC and sediment deposition are considered to be of low vulnerability, high recoverability and national value.
+The sensitivity of the receptor is therefore, considered to be low. - 4.1.544.1.55 Estuarine fish and marine mammal populations within the Thames Estuary are considered to be of low vulnerability, high recoverability and regional value.
+The sensitivity of the receptor is therefore, considered to be low. - 4.1.554.1.56 The water quality of the Thames Estuary is considered to be of low vulnerability, high recoverability and high value.
 The sensitivity of this receptor to this impact is therefore considered to be low.

-Overall, it is predicted that the negligible magnitude impact on the low sensitivity 4.1.56 receptors would result in a negligible effect, which is not significant in EIA terms.
+4.1.564.1.57 Overall, it is predicted that the negligible magnitude impact on the low sensitivity receptors would result in a negligible effect, which is not significant in EIA terms.

-4.1.57 No significant adverse effects have been predicted and no further mitigation is considered to be required.
+4.1.574.1.58 No significant adverse effects have been predicted and no further mitigation is considered to be required.